memph1024/swapdex-documentation/docs/get-started/internal-transfer.md

 !!!
 Success
-    Congrats, you successfully swapped KSI from the substrate to the EVM side.
+    Congrats, you successfully swapped SDX from the substrate to the EVM side.
     Feel free to reverse the swap and use the transfer function to your needs.

 ## <b> PART 2 - WHAT HAPPENS IN THE BACKGROUND </b>
 ---

-Many may ask themselves whether kusari is a single chain when it has both an ethereum and substrate side at the same time?
+Many may ask themselves whether SwapDex is a single chain when it has both an ethereum and substrate side at the same time?
 Well, to make a long story short...
-Kusari is one single chain BUT it runs an ethereum simulation in parallel.
+SwapDex is one single chain BUT it runs an ethereum simulation in parallel.

 How does this work?